 Historic Site of the Banias

-For many centuries Banias was sacred ground where the ancient god Ba’al was worshipped.
-During the Hellenistic era a cave was dedicated to the Greek god Pan.
+For many centuries Banias was a sacred ground where the ancient god Ba’al was worshipped.
+During the Hellenistic era, a cave was dedicated to the Greek god Pan.
 The word “Banias” is a corruption of the Greek word “Panias” from Pan.
-Around the 3rd century BC Banias was the site of the Paneas cult and sacrifices were made as offerings on the altar at Banias.
-At the Banias ancient ruins you can see niches in the rock and the Cave of Pan.
+Around the 3rd century, BC Banias was the site of the Paneas cult, and sacrifices were made as offerings on the altar at Banias.
+At the Banias ancient ruins, you can see niches in the rock and the Cave of Pan.
 When Herod the Great annexed the territory in 20BC he had a white marble temple constructed here.
 Remains of his temple have also survived.

 In more modern history Banias became an important location not only because of its proximity to the Syrian border but also as a valuable water source feeding the Jordan River.
 The League of Nations placed Banias within the French Mandate of Syria in 1922.
 Syria gained independence in 1946 and controlled Banias until 1967 using it as a base for attacking nearby Kibbutz Dan.

 A hiking route follows the stream from the Banias Waterfall to the Banias Spring.
 The route passes the ancient archaeological remains; the stunning waterfall; a spring water pool called the Officer’s Pool where Syrian officers are said to have bathed; an ancient Roman bridge and an old flour mill.
 The hike is suitable for all fitness levels but there are steps along the way.
 You can also visit Banias Nature Reserve without following the complete 2-hour hike route.
 As the river flows year-round you are always guaranteed a spectacular sight.